Sonamkhadka/CritiqueAI/README.md

 ## Core Features

+- **Free Access via OpenRouter**: Access free models from DeepSeek, Google, and OpenAI through OpenRouter
-- **Multiple AI Models**: Choose between OpenAI (GPT-4o), DeepSeek (DeepSeek Chat), and Google (Gemini 2.5 Pro) to analyze your arguments
+- **Premium AI Models**: For those who want to use their own API keys, choose between OpenAI (GPT-4o), DeepSeek (DeepSeek Chat), and Google (Gemini 2.5 Pro)
 - **Claim & Premises Extraction**: Automatically identify the main claim and supporting premises
 - **Fallacy Detection**: Identify logical fallacies in arguments
 - **Emotional Analysis**: Score emotional content across five dimensions (Anger, Sadness, Joy, Fear, Surprise)
 - **Critical Evaluation**: Assess strengths, weaknesses, and unstated assumptions
 - **Local Storage History**: Save your analysis results for future reference
 - **Clean, Modern UI**: Intuitive interface with responsive design
+- **Rate Limiting**: 5 requests per minute to ensure fair usage

 ## How It Works

 1. Enter your argument text in the input area
-2. Select your preferred AI model (OpenAI GPT-4o, DeepSeek Chat, or Google Gemini 2.5 Pro)
+2. Select from OpenRouter's free models or use your own API keys for OpenAI, DeepSeek, or Google
 3. Click "Analyze" to process your text
 4. View the comprehensive analysis results with logical structure, emotional tone, fallacies, and counter-arguments

 Behind the scenes:
 - The frontend UI sends the text to the backend
-- The backend forwards it to the selected external AI API with "Logos" persona instructions
+- The backend forwards it to the selected AI API with "Logos" persona instructions
 - The AI returns a structured JSON response
 - The application parses and displays the results